 Besides her research interests, she is also very interested in the development of new scientists.
 This is why she has taught different courses to transmit the importance of studying and conserving biodiversity.
 Teaching courses at the undergraduate and graduate level gave her the opportunity to show students how to generate research projects, how to carry them out and how to communicate their findings.
 Currently, as a professor at the Universidad Autónoma Metropolitana-Lerma, she have the opportunity to aid in the formation of young conservation biologists with a holistic view of the problems that biodiversity faces today.
 Karla is interested in conducting research on focal species in Mexico that required immediate conservation actions such as the axolotl, the volcano rabbit, flying squirrels, among others.

-Chief Financial Officer: Tsitsi McPherson
+President-elect: Tsitsi McPherson

 State University of New York at Oneonta